billyjbryant/PokeAlarmWiki/Patch-Notes.md

 will check every filter in the order that they are listed in the filters file and will target every alarm.

-Rules can be loaded via rules file with `-r` and `--rules` via commandline or `rules: rules.json` in the config.ini.
+Rules can be loaded via a rules file with `-r` and `--rules` via commandline or `rules: rules.json` in config.ini.

+Each rules file must be configured key-value objects and contain at least one or more of following rules sections:
+* `monsters`
+* `stops`
+* `gyms`
+* `eggs`
+* `raids`

-Each rules file must be a key-value object with 5 (optional) sections: monsters, stops, gyms, eggs, and raids.
-The inner section must be a key-value object where the key is the rule's name, and the value is the rule's setting.
+The inner section of each rule must be configured as a key-value object where the key is the rule's name, and the value is the rule's setting.

 Each rule can be described as follows:
 ```json